Connect with others who understand.

 Psoralen + UVA (PUVA) phototherapy involves taking psoralen either topically or orally, followed by a treatment with UVA light.
 Because PUVA has many side effects, it is no longer widely used to treat vitiligo.

 In cases where medication and phototherapy are not effective in treating generalized vitiligo, surgical procedures may be considered.
-In general, surgery will only be considered in adults whose white patches have not changed for at least six months.
+In general, surgery will only be considered in adults whose white patches have not changed for at least one year.
 Surgery is not a good option for people whose skin tends to form keloid (raised) scars.
-Surgical procedures may be considered as an initial treatment in certain cases of vitiligo that are limited to just a few areas on one side of the body (segmental vitiligo).
-Surgery is also more likely to be successful in cases of vitiligo limited to a few areas than in widespread, generalized vitiligo.
+People with limited vitiligo on one side of the body tend to respond best to surgery.
+Surgery is also more likely to be successful when patches of vitiligo are limited to a few areas rather than widespread, generalized vitiligo.

-There are several surgical techniques used to treat vitiligo, most of which involve transferring skin or skin cells from an area of skin that is still pigmented to a depigmented area.
-In general, there are two types of surgical procedures used to treat vitiligo: tissue grafting and cellular grafting.
-In either case, the top layer of the nonpigmented skin is usually removed to enable the transplant.
+Several surgical techniques are used to treat vitiligo, most of which involve transferring skin or skin cells from an area of skin that is still pigmented to a depigmented area.
+In general, there are three types of surgical procedures used to treat vitiligo: punch grafting, tissue grafting, and cellular grafting.
+In cases of tissue grafting and cellular grafting, the top layer of the nonpigmented skin is usually removed to enable the transplant.
+However, when 1- to 2-millimeter punch grafts are used, this is not required.

 Complementary or Alternative Treatments

 Some people with vitiligo choose to try complementary or natural treatments.
 Most complementary treatments for vitiligo have not been studied in clinical trials, and there is limited or no proof that they are safe or effective in treating vitiligo.
-There is some evidence indicating the potential effectiveness of the following unconventional treatments:
+There’s some evidence that the following alternative treatments might help:

 • Ginkgo biloba extract has been explored in several clinical trials for vitiligo.

-• Dead Sea climatotherapy — a protocol involving bathing in the Dead Sea followed by increasing sun exposure — demonstrated benefits for repigmentation in people with vitiligo.
+• Dead Sea climatotherapy — a treatment that involves bathing in the Dead Sea and slowly increasing time in the sun — has been shown to help with repigmentation in people with vitiligo.

 After successful treatments produce repigmentation, your doctor may recommend a period of maintenance therapy to prevent a relapse of vitiligo.
 Without maintenance therapy, 40 percent of vitiligo cases relapse.
 Topical tacrolimus or corticosteroids are typically prescribed as maintenance therapy.
 Some doctors only recommend maintenance therapy in people who have had a relapse of vitiligo after successful treatment in the past.

 In adults who have little pigment left, and for whom other vitiligo treatments haven’t worked, depigmentation may be an option.
-Adults may also choose depigmentation in cases where there is extensive involvement of sensitive areas.
 The goal of depigmentation is to even out the skin by removing the remaining pigment and creating an even, white tone.

 Whether or not you choose to treat your vitiligo, you can take steps to protect your skin and make your white patches less noticeable.